fwcd/tip/README.md

 # Tip
 A small, Haskell-like, purely functional programming language.

-This repo contains the compiler frontend that parses a source file and emits a (typed) AST in Haskell's show notation.
+This repo contains the compiler frontend that parses a source file and emits a (typed) AST.

 Note that the project is highly experimental and mostly an attempt to gain a better understanding of how type checking and type inference works in the context of lambda calculus.